 Biagino could not fault Antonio’s ardour, nor deny the need for action.
 Yet he was not sure that raising another army of apprentices, peasants and ill-paid mercenaries was the best course.
 They had done exactly this at Viadaza …

 … and had marched at the head of the rag-tag force so created.
-That force had pushed the enemy back, even brought down the vampire Duke Alessandro …
+That army had pushed the enemy back, even brought down the vampire Duke Alessandro …

 Here in Remas, Biagino thought, there was a chance to do things differently, better: to gain the backing of church and nobles as well as the common people, and thereby forge a professional army, able to feed itself, march and fight.
 Then march and fight again, and again, until victory was won.
 This time they should learn all they could of the enemy, plan and prepare for all possible contingencies, ensure that their lines were secured, the towns and cities adequately garrisoned, the army properly armed.
-Yet if Father Antonio had his way he would surely once again lead a rabble from the city, unprepared, unsupported and ill-advised.
+If Father Antonio had his way, however, he would surely once again lead a rabble from the city: unprepared, unsupported and ill-advised.

 The bell’s sombre tone was quite contrary to its size and placement.